David Barr (playwright): Career

 His adaptation of the Walter Mosley novel A Red Death had its world premiere in September 1997.
 It won the 1998 Edgar Allan Poe Award, sponsored by the Mystery Writers of America in the Best New Play category.

 Barr's two-act drama, Black Caesar, was the winner of the 1997 Theodore Ward Contest for Playwriting, sponsored by Chicago's Columbia College.
-PerformInk, Chicago's entertainment tradepaper, published Black Caesar in October 1999.
+PerformInk, Chicago's entertainment trade paper, published Black Caesar in October 1999.

 In January 1999, Barr received his second Illinois Arts Council Fellowship for Playwriting/Screenwriting.
 His play Ev'ry Time I Feel the Spirit, based on the life of Marian Anderson, was the winner of the 1999 Unicorn Theatre National Playwriting Award.
 It opened at the Unicorn Theatre in June 1999 and at Pegasus Players in November 2000.

 In September 1999, his full-length play The Face of Emmett Till (formerly The State of Mississippi vs Emmett Till) debuted at Pegasus Players.
 The play was developed with Mrs. Mamie Till Mobley and is based on the life and tragic death of her son Emmett Till and was revived in the fall of 2003, again at Pegasus Players.